 These areas are home to 25% of Cincinnati’s population.
 In response, the Health Gap is part of the Food Access and Healthy Living Task Force and is behind the Cincinnati Fresh Food Retail Finance Fund.

 These are critical to the Health Gap’s work and include organizations like LULAC, the Ohio Latino Affairs Commission and Su Casa Hispanic Center.
 The Health Gap and Su Casa collaborated on the Házlo Bien!
 Campaign, a Spanish language outreach designed to help residents better understand their health.

-Health Leadership Institute (HLI) for Faith-Based Organizations was established in 2005 and resulted in 126 churches being trained to develop or enrich existing health ministries.
-HLI helps build strong and healthy congregations and communities through the promotion of healthy, active lifestyles in Greater Cincinnati.
+Established in 2005, this effort resulted in 126 churches being trained to develop or enrich existing health ministries.
+Health Leadership Institute (HLI) helps build strong and healthy congregations and communities through the promotion of healthy, active lifestyles in Greater Cincinnati.
 Two hundred and fifteen pastors and laypersons Greater Cincinnati have graduated from the program since its inception.

-The Health Gap has partnered with the Ohio African American Coalition on Health Disparities (OAACHD) is an advocacy voice for health disparities among African American in each of the five regions and collectively at the state level with a goal of increasing awareness of health disparities among African-American populations and to ultimately eliminate racial and ethnic health disparities through education, advocacy and outreach.
+The Health Gap has partnered with the Ohio African American Coalition on Health Disparities (OAACHD), an advocacy voice for health disparities among African American in each of Ohio’s five regions and collectively at the state level.
+The coalition’s goal is to increase awareness of health disparities among African-American populations and to ultimately eliminate racial and ethnic health disparities through education, advocacy and outreach.